 Frisco Founder’s Day!

 10:00am to 4:00pm – Experience Frisco’s Heritage at the Frisco Historic Park & Museum and celebrate the Town’s History.
-This event features simulated gold panning, live burro rides, costumed reenactments, interpretive tours, refreshments and wonderful live music in the gazebo.
+This event features simulated gold panning, live burro rides, refreshments and wonderful live music and entertainment in the gazebo.
 Contact the Museum for a schedule of events.

 July 10th – Thursday